Alee14/AleeBot/CONTRIBUTING.md

 # Testing the bot

-First get NodeJS then clone this repo then do `npm install` in the AleeBot folder.
+First get NodeJS then clone this repo then do `npm install` or `yarn install` in the AleeBot folder.
 Now add a file called `tokens.json` then copy and paste this follow code.
 ```
 {
   "abtoken": "token"
 }
 ```
-Then get your token from discord and replace `token` with your token and finally run this in linux `./run_linux.sh` or for windows `run_win.bat`.
+Then get your token from discord and replace `token` with your token and finally run this in linux `./run_linux.sh` or for windows `run_win.bat` or `npm/yarn start`.